 - Is not able to limit the amount used in social situations

-- The loss in interest of activities that used to be important
+- The loss in interest in activities that used to be important

 - Gives up work or activities in favor of those which foster their addiction

-If these signs are present, it become imperative to urge the friend or loved one to consider drug treatment.
+If these signs are present, it becomes imperative to urge the friend or loved one to consider drug treatment.
 However, the way in which this subject is approach must be done with great care.
-Ideally, the subject must be approached with empathy, support and concern while reminding the friend or loved one the consequences and aftermath of their behavior.
+Ideally, the subject must be approached with empathy, support, and concern while reminding the friend or loved one the consequences and aftermath of their behavior.

 How To Tell if You Are an Addict